godwokenrises/light-godwoken/docs/introduction.md

 The first step is to call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on layer 2 chain and in the meantime, Godwoken creates the assets on layer 1 which can later be unlocked by the receiver address.
-Note that when making such a request you need to provide some info as parameters,
+Note that when making such a request you need to provide some info as parameters.

 ```json5
 {